ldynia/workshop-containerized/readme.md

 ```

 ## Docker Volumes
 Even thought our program kicks asses and *"nerds"* go crazy about it -since it was mentioned in the [science](http://www.sciencemag.org/).
 There is a serious draw back.
 Namely, it can analyze only one file (the file that we copied when we builded our image).
-This is where volumes come with help. **Volume** is a **bridge that connects yours machine files system with the container**.
+This is where volumes come with help. **Volume** is a **bridge that connects your machine files system with a container**.

 Enough talking let's create a volume.
 To demonstrate that volumes works we will create new directory (`data-x`) and fsa file (`rsa.fsa`).